AdobeDocs/experience-manager-forms-cloud-service.en/help/aem-forms-cloud-service-communications.md

 >[!NOTE]
 >
 > AEM Forms as a Cloud Service - Communications feature is in the Prerelease Channel for July 2021.
-The feature which will be generally available in the Aug 2021 release.
+The feature will be generally available in the Aug 2021 release.

 Communications APIs help you combine XDP templates, XDP-based PDF documents, and Acrobat Forms (AcroForm) with XML data to generate print documents in various formats and enable you to create applications that let you: